 The Itemized Medical Expense Deduction

-The itemized medical expense deduction never technically expired, but its adjusted gross income (AGI) thresholds have changed over the years, and taxpayers may have been left holding their heads in their hands.
-How much can they deduct on a tax return in this particular year?
+The itemized medical expense deduction never technically expired, but its adjusted gross income (AGI) thresholds have changed over the years.

-In 2010, the Affordable Care Act hiked the threshold from 7.5% to 10% of a taxpayer’s AGI.
-You could only claim a deduction for expenses that exceeded this 10% figure.
-For example, if you paid $10,000 in qualifying medical expenses, including most health insurance premiums, but your AGI was $75,000, you could only claim an itemized deduction for $2,500 of those expenses—the portion that exceeded 10% or $7,500 of your AGI.
+The Affordable Care Act hiked the threshold from 7.5% to 10% of a taxpayer’s AGI in 2010, meaning you could only claim a deduction for these expenses that exceeded this 10% figure.
+For example, if you paid $10,000 in qualifying medical expenses, including most health insurance premiums, you could only claim an itemized deduction for $2,500 of those expenses—the portion that exceeded 10% or $7,500 of your AGI if your AGI was $75,000.

-The Tax Cuts and Jobs Act (TCJA), enacted in 2017, dropped it back to 7.5%—but only for tax years 2017 and 2018.
+The Tax Cuts and Jobs Act (TCJA), passed in 2017, dropped it back to 7.5%—but only for tax years 2017 and 2018.
 The threshold was slated to increase back to 10% effective Jan.
-1, 2019, under the terms of the TCJA, but the Further Consolidated Appropriations Act keeps it at 7.5% through the end of tax year 2020.
+1, 2019 under the terms of the TCJA, but the Further Consolidated Appropriations Act keeps it at 7.5% through the end of the 2020 tax year.

 The Qualified Tuition and Fees Deduction

-This one was a nice tax break because taxpayers could take it “above the line.”
-In tax lingo, this means that you could claim it and itemize other deductions, or claim it and the standard deduction.
-Normally, you must choose between itemizing or claiming the standard deduction—you can’t do both—but as an “above-the-line” deduction, it fell outside the usual rules.
+This one came as a nice tax break because taxpayers can take it “above the line.”
+You could claim it and itemize other deductions, or claim it and the standard deduction.
+Normally, you must choose between itemizing or claiming the standard deduction—you can’t do both—but as an “above-the-line” deduction, this deduction fell outside the usual rules.

 You could claim this deduction for up to $4,000 of what you spent on qualifying tuition and education fees, subject to certain AGI restrictions.
 The deduction expired on Dec.
-31, 2017, but the Further Consolidated Appropriations Act changes that expiration date to Dec.
+31, 2017, but the Further Consolidated Appropriations Act changed that expiration date to Dec.
 31, 2020, making it applicable for the taxes you pay in 2021.